vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 :::note
 Null removal occurs before limits are applied and before results are passed to the next reranker in the pipeline.
-Only the UDF reranker can deliberly return null scores.
+Only the UDF reranker can deliberately return null scores.
 :::